smikhalevski/react-corsair/README.md

 import JSONMarshal from 'json-marshal';

 const router = new ReadableSSRRouter({
-  routes: [],
+  routes: [helloRoute],
   stateStringifier: JSONMarshal.stringify
 });
 ```

 > [!TIP]\
-> With additional configuration, [json-marshal](https://github.com/smikhalevski/json-marshal#readme) can stringify and
+> Read more about [JSON Marshal](https://github.com/smikhalevski/json-marshal#readme), it can stringify and parse any
-> parse any data structure.
+> data structure.

 ## Content-Security-Policy support